 The Council is legally obliged to maintain this fund separately from all other funds and accounts.
 It shows the transactions that have arisen because West Oxfordshire is a billing authority responsible for collecting non-domestic rates and council tax on behalf of the precepting authorities - Oxfordshire County Council, Thames Valley Police Authority and Parish Councils, as well as for West Oxfordshire District Council.
 The Collection Fund records the income received from local tax payers and the money that is distributed as precepts.
-In West Oxfordshire, the Council Tax for a band D property was £81.63 in 2011/12 - the second lowest for a shire District Council in the country.
-This was held at the same level as the previous year.
+In West Oxfordshire, the Council Tax for a band D property was £81.63 in 2012/13.
+Council Tax has been held at this level since 2010/11 and continues to be the second lowest for a shire District Council in the country.

-8. Changes in Accounting Policies
+8. Significant Changes in Accounting Policies